 [This post is of a series: Doctor Who Explained.
-It's the second installment.
-Read the first here!]
+It's the third installment.
+Read the prior one's here!]

-(This next bit will make the most sense if you have watched the first episode of Season 8.
-Entitled: Deep Breath.
+[This next bit will make the most sense if you have watched the second episode of Season 8.
+Entitled: Into the Dalek.
 Go watch it on Hulu Plus or Amazon Prime, I’ll wait for ya!
-SPOILERS AHEAD!)
+SPOILERS!]

 - What is Paradise?

 - Who is Missy? (a crazed Mary Poppins?)

 I am still just as confused and intrigued as ever!

 Let me know what you thought of the first episode: Deep Breath.
 What questions do you have that are left unanswered?
 And what parts of the Doctor do you wish to know more about?